 Employees seeking to use FMLA leave (including Military Caregiver Leave) are required to provide thirty (30) days advance notice of the need to take FMLA leave when the need is foreseeable and such notice is practicable.
 If leave is foreseeable less than thirty (30) days in advance, the employee must provide notice as soon as practicable - generally, either the same or next business day.
-When the need for leave is not foreseeable, the employee must provide notice as soon as practicable, the employee must provide notice as soon as practicable under the facts and circumstances of the particular case.
+When the need for leave is not foreseeable, the employee must provide notice as soon as practicable, the employee must provide notice as soon as practicable case.
 Absent unusual circumstances, employees must comply with the Board's usual and customary notice and procedural requirements for requesting leave.
 Failure to provide timely notice may result in the leave being delayed or denied, and/or possible disciplinary action.